 Dogbone adapters may be some of the most important RV electrical supplies you carry.
 The purpose of carrying dogbone adapters is to make sure that wherever you go you’ll be able to hook your RV up to a power source, no matter what the amperage of the shore power is.

-For example, our RV has a 50-amp electric service.
+For example, our Class A RV had a 50-amp electric service.
 A 50-amp plug has four prongs, so if we were to show up at a power pedestal that offers only 30-amp hookups, we’d use a dogbone adapter to bring our 50-amp service down to the 30-amp level, allowing us to plug our rig into the 30-amp hookup.

 If you’ve got a rig with 30-amp electrical service and you want to connect to someone’s house power, you’ll need an adapter to step down to their 15-amp service.